Supreme Military Council (Ghana): Palace coup

 There had been growing tension within the military as with the worsening economic situation and the aftermath of the referendum that was widely believed to be rigged, many soldiers felt that the reputation of the military was being tarnished by politics and that the military had to return to barracks.
 Some senior officers in the SMC tried to raise this issue but Acheampong blamed the military hierarchy for loss of military prestige.
 Akuffo initiated a plot to replace Acheampong under the pretext of the meetings of the Military Advisory Council and it ended with Rear Admiral Amedume chairing a meeting where senior officers agreed for the need for the withdrawal of the military from government.
 The meeting moved to the residence of Acheampong where Akuffo read a speech informing Acheampong that the armed forces wanted him to step down.
 He was forced to sign a resignation letter after being convinced that he no more had the support of his colleagues.
 On 5 July 1978, it was announced to the nation that Acheampong had resigned as chairman of the SMC and had also voluntarily retired from the Ghana Armed Forces.
 This was done apparently in the interest of the nation.
 He was replaced by Lt.
 Gen. Akuffo who was the Chief of Defence Staff.
 Major General R. E. A. Kotei, the Army Commander became the new Chief of Defence Staff.
-Brigadier N. A. Odartey-Wellington was promoted to Major General and made the new Army Commander.
-Colonel I. K. Amoah replaced Odartey-Wellington as Commander of the First Infantry Brigade, thus becoming a member of the NRC.
-Brigadier Joseph Nunoo-Mensah, Chief of Staff of the Ministry of Defence was also made a member of the NRC.
+Brigadier N. A. Odartey-Wellington was promoted to major general and made the new army commander.
+Colonel I. K. Amoah replaced Odartey-Wellington as commander of the First Infantry Brigade, thus becoming a member of the NRC.
+Brigadier Joseph Nunoo-Mensah, chief of staff at the Ministry of Defence was also made a member of the NRC.

 15 May 1979 mutiny

 Towards the end of the SMC2 era, discontent had led to a national strike by nurses.
-Lower ranks in the army also felt disillusioned about pay and were convinced that resources meant for them were being siphoned of by corrupt senior officers.
+Lower ranks in the army also felt disillusioned about pay and were convinced that resources meant for them were being siphoned off by corrupt senior officers.
 There was a growing feeling that these officers should not be allowed to return to the barracks without being punished for the ill-gotten gains.
 There were apparently multiple coup plots but the first to act was that led by FLight Lt.
 Jerry Rawlings, an Air Force officer who was charismatic and very popular with his enlisted men.
 On 15 May 1979, he initiated the mutiny.
 They held a number of hostages at the air force base.
 He and his colleagues were surrounded by the armoured regiment led by Major Abubakar Sulemana, their commander and subsequently arrested.
 The public prosecutor during their trial was G. E. K. Aikins.
 His remarks were critical of military rule in Ghana and painted Rawlings as "an idealist motivated by nationalism and a concern for the poor".
 This gave Rawlings positive publicity both in the army and among the general public.